orangehill/iseed/README.md

 ### classnameprefix & classnamesuffix
 Optionally specify a prefix or suffix for the Seeder class name and file name.
-This is useful if you want to create an additional seed for a table that has an existing seed without overwriting the existing.
+This is useful if you want to create an additional seed for a table that has an existing seed without overwriting the existing one.

 Examples: